ArchonSystemsInc/LettuceEncrypt/README.md

 ```

 ## Advanced Usage
 Running multiple instances of your service can be supported with a bit of additional work.
-It is recommended that you only run the certificate generating services (ACME services) on one instances within your deployment.
+It is recommended that you only run the certificate generating services (ACME services) on one instance within your deployment.

 #### Example: Run ACME services dynamically
 ```csharp